Report issues, get support and leave feedback in this XDA forums thread.

 BUBBLEUPNP SERVER IS NOT AN UPNP AV MEDIA SERVER

-- secure Internet access to your UPnP/DLNA Media Servers content with BubbleUPnP for Android and foobar2000 on Windows (or Wine).
+- secure Internet access to your UPnP/DLNA Media Servers content with Android BubbleUPnP and foobar2000 on Windows (or Wine).

 - stream and download your music, video, photos with your Android device from a mobile or WiFi connection with optional transcoding to reduce bandwidth.

 - no need to sync, to upload to the cloud, to register to an online service, ...
 You're in control!

 - create OpenHome Media Renderers from any UPnP AV renderer (provides on-device playlist, multiple Control Point access to the same renderer)

 - fix issues of UPnP/DLNA Media Servers (discovery issues, broken data, add some audio DLNA compliance) by creating a proxy Media Server

 - access your Media Servers across different networks

 It requires at least one working UPnP AV Media Server (Windows Media Player, Twonky, Asset UPnP, ...) or Media Renderer to do something useful.